The Manager Climate Corps (MCC)

 Collaborating across worldviews to build adaptive capacity in the face of change

 Welcome to the Manager Climate Corps (MCC) program!
-This program was created by the University of Hawaiʻi at Hilo (UH Hilo) as member of the Pacific Islands Climate Adaptation Science Center (PI-CASC), which is a partnership between the U.S. Geological Survey and a university consortium that includes the University of Hawaiʻi at Mānoa (the consortium lead) and the University of Guam, in addition to UH Hilo.
+The MCC is practitioner-driven research program hosted by the University of Hawaiʻi at Hilo (UH Hilo) and part of the Pacific Islands Climate Adaptation Science Center (PI-CASC).
+PI-CASC is a partnership between the U.S. Geological Survey and a three-member university consortium: the University of Hawaiʻi at Mānoa (the consortium lead), the University of Guam, and UH Hilo.
 Each partner brings unique roles to the PI-CASC and develops regionally specific programs, projects, and products.
-Overall, the PI-CASC develops research products (information, tools, and techniques) that strengthen the capacities of natural and cultural resource managers across the Pacific to anticipate and adapt to climate change impacts.
+Overall, PI-CASC develops research products (information, tools, and techniques) that strengthen the capacities of natural and cultural resource managers across the Pacific to anticipate and adapt to climate change impacts.
 The Department of the Interior (DOI) has established a network of eight DOI Climate Adaptation Science Centers (CASCs), including the PI-CASC.
-The U.S. Geological Survey (USGS), manages the CASCs on behalf of the DOI through the National Climate Adaptation Science Center.
+The U.S. Geological Survey (USGS) manages the CASCs on behalf of the DOI through the National Climate Adaptation Science Center.

-Our objective is to support long-term, in-person relationships and collaborative research projects by integrating research and management networks through the process of knowledge coproduction.
-Together, managers and scientists coproduce research products that directly inform policy and meaningfully address the complex challenges faced by local managers and the communities they are connected to.
-Working closely with the Tropical Conservation Biology and Environmental Science Graduate Program at UH Hilo, the MCC currently funds four manager-driven graduate research projects that help local managers and communities adapt to socio-ecological shifts such as climate change, land-use change, invasive species impacts, and cultural change.
+Our goal is to support long-term, in-person relationships and collaborative research projects by uniting local research and management networks through the process of knowledge co-production.
+Together, managers and scientists co-produce research products that directly inform policy and meaningfully address the complex challenges faced by local managers and the communities they are connected to.
+In this manner, the MCC embeds the scientific process within specific biocultural landscapes and seascapes, rooting university research efforts deeply within the strong ties of local manager networks that manifest trust.
+Working closely with the Tropical Conservation Biology and Environmental Science Graduate Program at UH Hilo, the MCC's manager-driven research projects help local managers and communities adapt to socio-ecological shifts such as climate change, land-use change, invasive species impacts, and cultural change.
 The MCC also develops interactive forums that strengthen and build upon local knowledge networks and supports manager-driven interdisciplinary coursework at UH Hilo.

 The MCC partners with the Tropical Conservation Biology and Environmental Science Graduate Program at UH Hilo and is a part of the larger tri-university consortium of the Pacific Islands Climate Adaptation Science Center (PI-CASC).